Collected by lisabet summa

 652 B King St, Charleston, SC 29403, USA

-The Daily is hard to describe: they serve Stumptown coffee and fresh juices, but they also sell cheese, local produce, and dry goods, not to mention a great selection of wine and beer.
-Oh, and you can pick up some arty magazines from their...
+The Daily is hard to describe: they serve Stumptown coffee and fresh juices, but they also sell cheese, local produce, and dry goods, and carry a great selection of wine and beer.
+And you can pick up some arty magazines from their newsstand, too....

 329 Meeting St, Charleston, SC 29403, USA